 - Reach homestay close to the forest, freshen up

-- Fuel up with nice Malnad special breakfast
+- Fuel up with a nice Malnad style breakfast

 - Drive to the base of ancient Kavaledurga Fort, start hiking up to enjoy the mesmerizing trek route that starts with lush green rice fields that give way to a human-made path made with boulders

 - There is an ancient temple in the middle and many ponds that served as water stores at that time

 - This is a 2.5 Km easy trek (one way) with stunning views of the rainforest from the top

 - Head back to the vehicle, jungle walk of 1 km to take a dip under the pristine waterfalls of western ghats that is Agumbe special, have lunch overlooking the falls